Check back here monthly for RFP/RFQ notices

 Minimum system requirements for Bonfire:

+Below are questions, with their answers, we have recieved for a number of solicitations.
 All other questions will be answered in Bonfire with their corresponding RFPs in the Messages Section, in the Public Notice Tab.
-Please read them before asking the same questions that another Vendor already asked, as everyone will get a notice in their email about your questions.
-If you can't see the entire answer in the email go to Bonfire to see it.
+Please read all Q&A before repeating the same question that another Vendor already asked, as everyone will get a notice in their email about your question.
+If you can't see the entire answer in the email, please go to Bonfire to see it.

-Question: Does a company have to supply or do everything the RFP requests or can they provide only certain services &/or items in the RFP?
+Question: Does a company have to supply all the products or perform all the services that the RFP requests--or can they provide only partial products/services listed in the RFP?

 Answer: You do not have to provide everything in the RFP.
 You may respond to the RFP if you only supply some of the items &/or services.